 In the recent work by Growth Enablement, they found the overwhelming majority of businesses are currently operating well under expected results.
 This is a rare opportunity – where preparing a 2-3 year roadmap for improving sales and marketing performance will be welcomed by your boards.

 Important points for The Commercial Ratio

-1) There is a renewed focus for sales and marketing to drive profitable growth.
+1) There is a renewed focus on sales and marketing to drive profitable growth by investors.

 2) There is not one person accountable for achieving profitable growth, so there are many people involved with different lenses (finance, marketing, CEO, BUs, sales).